PosInformatique/PosInformatique.Logging.Assertions/README.md

 ```

 > Here we use the FluentAssertions library to check the arguments values of the log message template, but of course you can use your
-favorite assertion framework to check it.
+favorite assertion library to check it.

 The second way allows also to check the arguments of the log template message by there index (*it is not what I recommand,
 because if the trainee developper in your team change the name of the arguments name in the log message template, you will not